 Applying for a Direct Loan

-After completing the general Financial Aid Application Process, the Financial Aid Office will automatically award you a Direct Loan in the "Accepted" status on your Financial Aid Award Letter.
-This is a change from the process last year.
+After completing the general Financial Aid Application Process, the Financial Aid Office will automatically award you a Direct Loan in the "Offered" status on your Financial Aid Award Letter.

 Accepting the Direct Loan

 *Allow 5 days office processing time after completing E-mpn and Entrance counseling for loans to appear on your account*

 To recieve the student loan you must: